jcvincentliu/Urban-Institute-internship-dsproject/Functions/README.md

-# Helper Functions to Build Shiny Data Poral and Flex Dashboard
+# Helper Functions to Build Shiny Data Portal and Flex Dashboard

 ## Data Cleaning and Processing
 - `Process_BMF_file.R` and `Process_core_file.R`: Functions to retrieve a dataset from the NCCS Databse